Set Accessibility preferences on Mac

 Type your requests to Siri instead of speaking them.
 See Siri preferences.

-Select the items to include in the Accessibility Options shortcut panel.
+Select the items to include in the Accessibility Shortcuts panel.
 See Shortcut preferences.

 Other System Preferences, such as Displays, Sound, Keyboard, Trackpad, and Mouse, offer additional options that may help you.